-A Boolean indicating whether the interface controller’s contents should be hidden until after the
+A Boolean indicating whether the interface controller’s contents should be hidden until the

-The background image to be displayed behind the scene’s content.
-The image you specify in your storyboard scrolls with your interface controller’s content.
+The background image displayed behind the scene’s content.
+The image specified in your storyboard scrolls with your interface controller’s content.

 The content mode for the background image.
 This mode defines how the background image scales or fills the screen and behaves in the same way as the constants for the

 A Boolean value indicating whether an animated background image starts running its animation automatically after being loaded.
 Set this option to Yes if you want the animation to start automatically; set it to No if you prefer to start the animation programmatically.

 The background color to be displayed behind the scene’s content.